Moving FAQ

 Do you charge consumers for using the site?

 No. The platform is free for consumers.
-Some companies pay referral fees when consumers request quotes — that funding never affects our editorial rankings or scoring methodology.
+Some companies pay referral fees when consumers request quotes — that funding never affects which companies we list or what we publish about them.

 How often is the data updated?